Skip to Content

 Getting to visit Lake O’Hara in Canada’s Yoho National Park is likely a once-in-a-lifetime experience.
 (Mostly because reservations are SO hard to get!)
-And you definitely want to make sure you have the right gear on your once-in-a-lifetime trip so you can stay warm, dry and happy.
+You need these Lake O’Hara packing lists to make sure you have the right gear so you can stay warm, dry and happy.

 I’ve been to Lake O’Hara twice: On one trip I spent 4 days camping and hiking in early July.
 We had some chilly nights, sunny days and crazy rainstorms.
-On another trip in late August, I took the bus in we day hiked in variable weather.
+On another trip in late August, I took the bus in for the day hiked the Alpine Circuit in variable weather.
+I’ve also done countless other trips to nearby destinations in the Canadian Rockies.

 I’ve put together two packing lists for you.
 There’s a Lake O’Hara packing list for hikers that has everything you need for a day on the trails, no matter what the weather.
 And there’s a Lake O’Hara packing list for campers staying at the Lake O’Hara campground.
 Enjoy!